CarlosDanielSucre/java-course/README.md

 - Code is executed **line by line**, from top to bottom

 ### 💻 Java Example:
+In the example below, each comand is executed one after the other, in the order they are written:
 ```java
 public class Main {
     public static void main(String[] args) {